-- a) fulfil its duty to identify children of compulsory school age who are missing from education and - b) follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation.
+- a) fulfil its duty to identify children of compulsory College age who are missing from education and - b) follow up with any child who might be in danger of not receiving an education and who might be at risk of abuse, neglect or radicalisation.

-School attendance registers are carefully monitored to identify any trends.
-The School will inform Gloucestershire County Council (and the local authority where the child is normally resident) of any pupil who fails to attend school regularly, or has been absent without the School's permission for a continuous period of 10 school days or more, at such intervals as are agreed between the School and the local authority.
+College attendance registers are carefully monitored to identify any trends.
+The College will inform Gloucestershire County Council (and the local authority where the child is normally resident) of any pupil who fails to attend College regularly, or has been absent without the College's permission for a continuous period of 10 College days or more, at such intervals as are agreed between the College and the local authority.

-Action should be taken in accordance with this policy if any absence of a pupil from the School gives rise to a concern about their welfare.
+Action should be taken in accordance with this policy if any absence of a pupil from the College gives rise to a concern about their welfare.

-10. DOMESTIC ABUSE
+DOMESTIC ABUSE